Wednesday, January 13, 2010

 5. Undeserved Rooting.
 Notre Dame makes otherwise sensible, tasteful people root for Boston College.
 And USC.
 And Michigan.
 And Miami.
 And, dear God, Penn State.
 That's where I draw the line: If the Tarnished Dome is playing Ratface's Shittany Lions, I cheer, cheer for old Notre Dame, holding my nose to hide all my shame.

-This is where Rudy comes in again: Daniel Ruettiger Jr. was from Joliet, Illinois, which is 115 miles from the University of Illinois, and 109 miles from South Bend -- but at least UI is in the guy's home State.
-I could see not wanting to go to the even closer Northwestern University, but they weren't all that bad then: They finished 2nd in the Big 10 in 1970 and again in '71.
-As for the Illini: What, the alma mater of George Halas, Red Grange, Buddy Young, Ray Nitschke, Jim Grabowski and Dick Butkus (and a few great players since) wasn't good enough for you?
+This is where Rudy comes in again: Daniel Ruettiger Jr. was from Joliet, Illinois, which is 115 miles from UI in Champaign, and 109 miles from South Bend -- but at least UI is in the guy's home State.
+I could see not wanting to go to the even closer Northwestern in Evanston, but they weren't all that bad then: They finished 2nd in the Big 10 in 1970 and again in '71.
+As for the Illini: What, the alma mater of George Halas, Red Grange, Buddy Young, Ray Nitschke, Jim Grabowski and Dick Butkus (and a few really good players since) wasn't good enough for you?

 3. Conference Cowards.
 They say the reason they haven't joined the Big 10 or another league is that they don't want to split the bowl money up with the other teams in the league.
 Bull fucking shit: They just don't want to get their heads handed to them by Ohio State, Michigan and Penn State every year.